gav-sturm/Mitochondrial_Pearling/README.md

 ![Blender preview of organelle simulation](Supplementary_Movies/Movie01_spontaneous_U2OS_pearling.gif)

-Our mechanism captures how pearling is regulating by the three physical forces
+Our mechanism captures how pearling is regulating by the three physical forces:
 1. Pressure
 2. Elasticity
 3. Tension